-The LEGO Group have announced today that Bricklink Studio will be replacing LEGO Digital Designer (LDD) as the official LEGO digital design software.
-All LDD users are being encouraged to take their LDD files and import them in to Studio as soon as possible, the LEGO Digital Designer website will be taken offline on 31st January where the LDD software will no longer be available to download.
+The LEGO® Group has announced today that Bricklink Studio will be replacing LEGO® Digital Designer (LDD) as the official LEGO® digital design software.
+All LDD users are being encouraged to take their LDD files and import them into Studio as soon as possible, the LEGO® Digital Designer website will be taken offline on 31st January and the LDD software will no longer be available to download.

-Any of you that have been on Belle-Ve Bricks before might have seen that we are very focused on LEGO MOCs and I have to say that I think the LEGO Group have made the right choice, especially bearing in mind that they acquired Bricklink on 26th November 2019.
+Any of you that have been on Belle-Ve Bricks before might have seen that we are very focused on LEGO® MOCs and I have to say that I think the LEGO® Group have made the right choice, especially bearing in mind that they acquired Bricklink on the 26th November 2019.

-I think its clear that LEGO have big plans for Bricklink, with this move and the Bricklink 2021 designer program its going to be interesting what they come up with next!
+I think it’s clear that LEGO® has big plans for Bricklink, with this move and the Bricklink 2021 designer program it’s going to be interesting what they come up with next!

-Tormod Askildsen, head of AFOL Engagement for the LEGO Group, has been intrigued by digital building since using LDD to bring alternate model instructions for the LEGO Factory Hobby Train set to market in 2007.
-“When the LEGO Group acquired BrickLink,” Askildsen said, “one of the things that impressed and inspired us was their purposeful development of the Studio software.
-For digital building to be not only a nice feature for some, but a meaningful part of many people’s LEGO building experience, it must be an integrated and useful part of both the design, the building and the sharing experience.
-The talented team behind Studio see this clearly and continue relentlessly to further innovate and improve the Studio experience”.
+Tormod Askildsen, head of AFOL Engagement for the LEGO® Group, has been intrigued by digital building since using LDD to bring alternate model instructions for the LEGO® Factory Hobby Train set to market in 2007.
+“When the LEGO® Group acquired BrickLink,” Askildsen said, “one of the things that impressed and inspired us was their purposeful development of the Studio software.
+For a digital building to be not only a nice feature for some but a meaningful part of many people’s LEGO® building experience, it must be an integrated and useful part of both the design, the building, and the sharing experience.
+The talented team behind Studio sees this clearly and continues relentlessly to further innovate and improve the Studio experience”.

-“Studio was created because at BrickLink, there is a great belief in how digital LEGO building could unlock true potential of everyone’s creativity by lowering the entry barriers and motivating people to inspire each other,” says Casper Thingholm, Head of BrickLink.
-“Going forward, the Studio team will continue to focus on making digital building as intuitive as physical building, and encourage even more builders to share their creations to inspire and help each other.”
+“Studio was created because, at BrickLink, there is a great belief in how digital LEGO® building could unlock the true potential of everyone’s creativity by lowering the entry barriers and motivating people to inspire each other,” says Casper Thingholm, Head of BrickLink.
+“Going forward, the Studio team will continue to focus on making a digital building as intuitive as a physical building, and encourage even more builders to share their creations to inspire and help each other.”